CS3219-AY2526Sem1/cs3219-ay2526s1-project-g01/ai/usage-log.md

 - Modified functions added new topic during update, to only allow updates if the with preexisting topics and difficulties
 - Verified to ensure that all the endpoints work as intended after modifications

+## Entry 56

+# Date/Time:

+2025-11-02 05:00

+# Tool:

+GitHub Copilot (model: Claude Sonnet 4.5)

+# Prompt/Command:

+I want to propagate the question data that matching received as a response from calling collab.
+I think I need to do a few things:

+Update the matchingServiceApi MatchStatusResponse question field to accomodate for JSON of the similar form to:
+question: {
+"id": 11,
+"title": "Sort by Frequency and Value",
+"difficulty": "medium",
+"description": "Given an array of integers, sort them by frequency in descending order.
+If two numbers have the same frequency, sort them by value in ascending order.", "question_constraints": "Array length: 1 ≤ n ≤ 1000; Array elements: -10^6 ≤ arr[i] ≤ 10^6", "topics": [
+{
+"id": 1,
+"topic": "sorting"
+}
+],
+"test_cases": [
+{
+"index": 1,
+"input": "[1, 1, 2, 2, 2, 3]",
+"output": "[2, 2, 2, 1, 1, 3]"
+},
+{
+"index": 2,
+"input": "[4, 5, 6, 5, 4, 3]",
+"output": "[4, 4, 5, 5, 3, 6]"
+}
+]
+}

+Doing this should extract the data correctly.
+Might need to log to verify.
+Then getMatchStatus's data return should include the question data now

+pollStatus const question will then be updated with the question in task 1.
+Then I want to propagate this change to reflect on the frontend, specifically using this data to replace the hardcoded data in QuestionComponent.tsx

+# Output Summary:

+- Updated MatchStatusResponse question field
+- Updated getMatchStatus to be able to return the full question
+- Updated pollStatus to also return question now
+- QuestionComponent.tsx hard coded data is replaced with the newly retrieved data

+# Action Taken:

+- [x] Accepted as-is
+- [ ] Modified
+- [ ] Rejected

+# Author Notes:

+- Designed the general approach to integration
+- Validated that a question is sent from question service's existing questions
+- Validated that the question sent matches the criteria specified by both users

+---